 Prophylaxis if patients are not candidate for oral anticoagulation.

 300 mg by oral route plus aspirin 81-325 mg for 1 dose on day before carotid artery stenting (CAS), then 75 mg/day by oral route plus aspirin 81-325 mg/day for at least 30 days after CAS.

 Alternative: 300-600 mg by oral route once, then 75 mg/day for 4 days before CAS in combination with aspirin 81-325 mg/day.

-The dosage has not been established in pediatric patients.
+There is no established pediatric dose for Plavix.
 It may be unsafe for your child.
 It is always important to fully understand the safety of the drug before using.
 Please consult with your doctor or pharmacist for more information.

-If you miss a dose of Plavix®, take it as soon as possible.
+If you miss a dose, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and take your regular dose as scheduled.
 Do not take a double dose.

 Hello Health Group does not provide medical advice, diagnosis or treatment.

 Plavix https://www.mims.com/philippines/drug/info/plavix Accessed July 6, 2021